Time line of John Brown University

 March 22- John Brown University's men's basketball team wins its first basketball national championship, making JBU the first Arkansan institution to win the NAIA Division I men's basketball national title.

-June 2- For the 9th consecutive year, John Brown University's chapter of the Alpha Chi National Collegiate Honor Society is named a "Star Chapter," placing it in the top 15% of national chapters.
+June 2- For the 9th consecutive year, John Brown University's chapter of the Alpha Chi National Collegiate Honor Society is named a "Star Chapter," placing it in the top 15 percent of national chapters.

 August 19- JBU steps up two places to rank sixth in the Southern Region of the Best Comprehensive Colleges-Bachelor's, according to the 2006 U.S. News & World Report's "America's Best Colleges."